sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### Can it do nothing when tapping the widget?

 iOS always opens the main app when you tap a widget.
 This is not something the app can control.

+#### The widget does not show the text after restarting the device, before unlocking it

+This is an iOS limitation and out of my control.
+It shows a placeholder until the first unlock.

 #### Why is this free without ads?